 How To Prepare

-Talk to your doctor about any concerns you have regarding the need for the test, its risks, how it will be done, or what the results will mean.
-To help you understand the importance of this test, fill out the medical test information form (What is a PDF document?).
+Talk to your doctor if you have any concerns about the need for the test, its risks, how it will be done, or what the results will mean.

 How It Is Done

 Your doctor will choose the type of heart monitor that is most likely to help diagnose your heart problem.
 You may have a monitor that records your heart activity all of the time or only some of the time.

 - A continuous monitor records your heart activity all of the time.
 Examples are a Holter monitor and a wireless patch monitor.